hadouken900/redisImpl/README.md

 # redisImpl
-test task for avito. implementation of redis on spring boot + spring web
+test task for avito. implementation of redis on spring boot + spring mvc

 ## Launch: